joomlashack/ShackExtensionSupport/README.md

 ## About

-Joomla System Plugin for clients, to manage the Alledia License Keys, and authenticate updates for Pro extensions.
+Joomla System Plugin for clients, to manage the Joomlashack License Keys, and authenticate updates for Pro extensions.

 ## Features